VltraHeaven/vltraheaven.io/content/en/blog/cks_notes.md

   - Egress
 ```

-If a pod has more than one `NetworkPolicy`, the effect of all `NetworkPolicy` resources will be joined together and applied to the pod.
+If a pod has more than one matching `NetworkPolicy`, the effect of all rules in each `NetworkPolicy` will be joined together and applied to the pod.

 # GUI Elements